KaijuML/rotowire-rg-metric/README.md

 ## Using RG information extractor as a metric

 This step assumes that:
- - the generated texts you want to evaluate is named $FILENAME
+ - the generated texts you want to evaluate are in a file named $FILENAME
  - the generated texts can be found at `$ROTOWIRE/gens/$FILENAME`
  - you want to use all models contained in `$ROTOWIRE/models/`

-You first need to prep data for the RG metric, using (not that if you include `-test` the script will assume you want to compare to test data, while not including it means using validation data):
+You first need to prep the data for the RG metric, using (note that if you include `-test` the script will assume you want to compare to test data, while not including it means using validation data):